 Finally, I have realized my little girl bedroom dreams!
 I combined my kids room ideas and dreams with my love for all things farmhouse for a farmhouse inspired toddler bedroom.
 I have been so thrilled to pull all the pieces together for our first born daughter’s kid room makeover.
 With a new babe on the way and some crafty crib escape sessions, we knew it was time to make the transition to a big bed.
-I have been swooning over dreamy farmhouse toddler rooms with montessori beds, reading nooks, sweet wall decor, and closet goals for months.
+I have been swooning over the concept of a dreamy farmhouse toddler room with montessori beds, reading nooks, sweet wall decor, and closet goals for months.

 The room we used for her toddler bedroom was originally our upstairs guest room.
 It was largely unchanged from when we moved into our house a year ago:

 Very nice empty room with the “new house cream” paint and clean carpets.

 I took a few days to paint the room with something fresh because I cannot stand the “new house cream” color!
 To me, the right paint color can make a world of difference to a space.
 My paint soul colors are the greiges, greys, and farmhouse colors from Sherwin Williams (Sea Salt is my newest love) so I knew I was going to go with something along those lines.
 For house projects, maintaining a budget is key and I have found a lot of success with color matching the Behr paint at Home Dept with any of my Sherwin Williams or Benjamin Moore favorites.